AdamSydnor/wb-assess-1/wb-assess-1.md

 **_Array_**

 ```
-Arrays are a data type that can be held in a variable which are capable of storing multiple data types in them.
-These items can be any combination of data types.
+Arrays are a data type that can be held in a variable which are capable of storing multiple data types within them.
+These items can be any combination of data types, incuding other arrays.
 An array is defined using square brackets [], and placing commas between each item (which I have been forgetting!)
 ```

 ### B.3.
 Trace the value of `x`